unik-name/help-unikname/docs/5-support/glossary.md

 ### Universal-Name-System (TM)

 **uns** letters from _uns.network_ is the abreviation of Universal-Name-System (TM) which is the official and registered name for the solution and the project.
 But everyone use _uns.network_ on a daily basis because it's more convenient.
 Both are used in this documentation, this is the same thing.

 ### Unikname Ecosystem

-The entirety of the <unikname/> project and community, including the blockchain network, but also the supporting products, such as the wallet or the blockchain explorer.
+The entirety of the <brand name="unikname"/> project and community, including the blockchain network, but also the supporting products, such as the wallet or the blockchain explorer.

 ### Unikname Community

-Members of the <unikname/> community volunteer to provide assistance to new users, or work on bounties to improve uns.network.
-They are not officially associated with the <unikname/> Team.
-However, <unikname/> does most of its recruiting from the community.
+Members of the <brand name="unikname"/> community volunteer to provide assistance to new users, or work on bounties to improve uns.network.
+They are not officially associated with the <brand name="unikname"/> Team.
+However, <brand name="unikname"/> does most of its recruiting from the community.

-### Unikname Player
+### UNS network Player

-A network player is the owner of a specific <unikname/> Node, permitted to send and to validate transactions over the network.
+A network player is the owner of a specific <brand name="uns"/> Node, permitted to send and to validate transactions over the network.
 As such, a network player provides a service to the network like minting blocks, storing decentralized encrypted data, or issuing UNIK tokens.
 They play a significant role in securing the network.

-### Unikname Service Node
+### UNS Service Node

 A blockchain node permitted to send and to validate transactions over the network.

-### Unikname Gateway
+### UNS Gateway

 A specific server interacting with the decentralized Network and a centralized SaaS solution.
 Gateways can be passives or actives when they're connected to a service node.